wso2/docs-is/en/docs/quick-starts/saml-front-channel-logout.md

     ```xml
     mvn clean install
     ```
-2. Upon a successful project build, the `spring-security-saml2-sample.war` file can be found in the `<SAMPLE_HOME>/sample/target` directory.
+2. Once the sample has built successfully, the `spring-security-saml2-sample.war` file can be found in the `<SAMPLE_HOME>/sample/target` directory.

 3. Make a copy of this file and rename it as `spring-security-saml2-sample2.war` such that there are two webapps available.